 sudo fail2ban-client status sshd-preauth

-Configure Firewall Backend
+Configure the Fail2ban Firewall Backend on Arch Linux

 Fail2ban defaults to iptables-multiport for ban actions.
 This works out of the box on most systems, but if you use a different firewall frontend, configure the banaction to match.
 On Arch Linux, common alternatives include UFW and Firewalld.